 Mango (Mangifera Indica) is medicinal tree native to India.
 The juicy mango fruits are available in summers.
 But leaves of this evergreen tree is available throughout the year and are useful in treating various ailments.
-These leaves has anti-inflammatory, antidiabetic, antihyperglycemic, antiviral, antibacterial and antiulcer activities.
+Mango leaves has many medicinal properties like anti-inflammatory, anti-diabetic, antihyperglycemic, antiviral, antibacterial and anti-ulcer activities.

 Ayurvedic: Aamra, Amb, Rasaal, Sahakaar, Pikavallabha, Madhudoot, Atisaurabha, Maakanda

 Siddha/Tamil: Manga, Mau, Mamaram (bark), Mangottai, Paruppu (seed)

 Bright green mango leaves (5) Water (400 ml), honey as per taste

 - Take green mango leaves and wash thoroughly with plain water.